jamesplease/redux-resource/docs/extras/resourceful-action-creators.md

-# Action Creators
+# Resourceful Action Creators

-This extension includes action creators for the Resourceful Redux Actions.
+Resourceful Redux provides a collection of action creators for Resourceful Redux Actions.
 It also comes with a tiny library for making HTTP requests.

 To use the action creators, you must configure your store with the [redux-thunk](https://github.com/gaearon/redux-thunk) middleware.